MuhammadAhmadMirza/LSystems/README.md

 ## Documentation

-For more information, check out the [Conway's Game of Life Documentation](/assets/LSystems.md)
+For more information, check out the [Lindenmeyer Systems doc](/assets/LSystems.md)

 ## License